madsprite/blogreadme/_pages/CellPhone Adventures/index.md

 15. Save your installation details in a secure location!

-16. Visit the link provided on the page ie. https://coolusername.3cx.us:443 and login
+16. Visit the link provided on the page.
+You link will vary heavily to mine depending on the region you chose: ie. https://coolusername.3cx.us:443 and login

 17. On the left click on SIP Trunks, add SIP Trunk